nsidc/ms2gt/00README.txt

 ufree() is defined as returning an int.
 Thanks to Jack Saba of NASA Goddard who reported this bug which was preventing successful compilation under Mac OSX 10.8.

+As of 0.28, additional make files src/Makefile.mac and src/fornav/Makefile.mac were added to the distribution to support making MS2GT for Mac OSX 10.9.5.
+File src/fornav/fornav.c was modified to conditionally compile code for the Mac such that lseek() is called in place of lseek64() because lseek() can be used on files larger than 2^32 bytes on Mac OSX, and so lseek64() does not exist on Mac OSX.The above additions also included src/utils/Makefile.mac; and the above modifications were also made to files apply_mask.c, extract_region.c, insert_region.c, and make_mask.c all in src/utils.
+Note that when building the executables for Mac OSX, the "make all" command should be replaced with "make all -f Makefile.mac".